unicode-org/cldr/ldml/tr35-keyboards.md

 ### Element: locale

-The optional `<locales>` element allows specifying additional or alternate locales.
+The `<locale>` element specifies an additional or alternate locale.
 Denotes intentional support for an extra language, not just that a keyboard incidentally supports a language’s orthography.

 **Syntax**